JetSetIlly/Gopher2600/README.md

 The Atari2600 [Pluscart](http://pluscart.firmaplus.de/pico/) is a third-party
-peripheral that gives the Atari2600 internet connectivity. `Gopher2600` will automatically determine when a PlusROM enable ROM is loaded.
+peripheral that gives the Atari2600 internet connectivity. `Gopher2600` will automatically determine when a PlusROM enabled ROM is loaded.

 The very first time you load a PlusROM cartridge you will be asked for a username.
 This username along with the automatically generated ID, will be used